SOC-CS-1400/final-project-fall23/README.md

 ```

 ## Task 2: Retrieve Data from Weather API
-Your next task is to implement a function named pull_weather_data, which takes a zip code as its only input parameter.
+Your next task is to implement a function named `pull_weather_data()`, which takes a zip code as its only input parameter.
 To achieve this, follow these steps:

 1. Obtain an API key from openweathermap.org, if you don't have one already.